ravirun/misfit-ravi/README.md

-# Misfit Ravi - August 2027 Content Plan
+# Misfit Ravi - August 2027, Week 2 Content Plan

 **Micro Creator (10k–100k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The Rise of Algorithm Anxiety
+### The Fear of Being Ignored by the Algorithm

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the rise of algorithm anxiety.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the fear of being ignored by the algorithm.

 ---